dis-unige/swisscovery-vu3/js/slsp-alma-viewit-after/bcu-off-campus/README.md

 ## Changelog

+* 2024-07-16 [TG] Removed check for on-campus or logged-in users since UNIGE doesn't use this functionality
 * 2024-07-09 [TG] Removed check for WWW resources labeled in public notes
 * 2024-07-02 [TG] Released module for internal testing.